MN589/Data-Science-and-ML-Project-Portfolio/Applying supervised learning to predict student dropout/README.md

 reduce dimensionality and address multicollinearity—Centre Name and Progression University were combined into Centre_University, while Booking Type and Lead Source were merged into Booking_LeadSource.
-Categorical variables were encoded using One-Hot Encoding for nominal features and Ordinal Encoding for ordinal features
+Categorical variables were encoded using One-Hot Encoding for nominal features and Ordinal Encoding for ordinal features.

 In the stage 2 and 3 Dataset the additional features (not in Stage 1) were all numeric but contained missing values.
 These missing values were imputed using median for the features with skewed distribution, mode for features with extremely skewed distribution.